deadlydog/PowerShell.tiPS/.github/pull_request_template.md

+If this PR is simply to add a new Tip, delete all of this template text and just mention you are adding a new tip.

+If you are making changes to the module's functionality, please fill out the template below.

 ### Summary

 A brief summary of the change this PR brings.

-If this PR is simply to add a new Tip, you can remove all of the sections below, as they do not apply.

 ### Checklist